-[a] detailed assessment should be applied where there is the potential for the use and consumption of materials and the production and management of waste to cause significant environmental effects and where the extent of these can be quantified after the simple assessment'.
+'[a] detailed assessment should be applied where there is the potential for the use and consumption of materials and the production and management of waste to cause significant environmental effects and where the extent of these can be quantified after the simple assessment'.

-- 18.2.2 A simple assessment was undertaken at DMRB Stage 2 for both the Killiecrankie to Pitagowan, and Pitagowan to Glen Garry projects (which, as stated in Chapter 3: Alternatives Considered, were combined at DMRB Stage 3 to give the proposed scheme).
-The assessment at DMRB Stage 2 focused on the potential environmental impacts resulting from the production of materials, the generation and management of waste on site during construction and potential impacts of the proposed scheme on waste policies and available waste management facilities.
-It was identified that there was a materials surplus associated with the Killiecrankie to Pitagowan project and a materials deficit associated with the Pitagowan to Glen Garry project and that combining the two projects at DMRB Stage 3 would give a better materials balance, thereby reducing the potential impacts associated with material disposal/import and costs. - 18.2.3 A detailed assessment has been undertaken for the proposed scheme at DMRB Stage 3, given: - the simple assessment identified the potential for significant environmental effects; and - the level of detail available for the proposed scheme. - 18.2.4 The detailed assessment includes the calculation of tonnes CO2e in relation to use of material resource, derived via design stage estimates for principal material quantities associated with construction of the proposed scheme.
-The calculations have been undertaken utilising Transport Scotland's CMS (Revision 2016 1.01). - 18.2.5 Transport of materials to the site and the removal of surplus materials and waste from the site are excluded from the design stage assessment in accordance with the methodology set out in draft HD 212/11.
+- 18.2.2 A simple assessment was undertaken at DMRB Stage 2.
+The assessment at DMRB Stage 2 focused on the potential environmental impacts resulting from the production of materials, the generation and management of waste on site during construction and potential impacts of the proposed scheme on waste policies and available waste management facilities. - A detailed assessment (draft HD 212/11) has been undertaken for the proposed scheme at DMRB Stage 3, given: - the DMRB simple assessment identified the potential for significant environmental effects; and - the level of detail available for the proposed scheme. - The assessment included the calculation of tonnes CO2e in relation to use of material resource, derived via design stage estimates for principal material quantities associated with construction of the proposed scheme.
+The calculations have been undertaken utilising Transport Scotland's CMS (Revision 2016 1.01). - Transport of materials to the site and the removal of surplus materials and waste from the site are excluded from the design stage assessment in accordance with the methodology set out in draft HD 212/11.
 However, it is anticipated that the CMS will be further utilised and the carbon footprint further developed during the construction stage as more information becomes available.
 Plant emissions were also excluded at this stage due to lack of data and the complexity of modelling this fuel/ electricity consumption.
-Waste emissions were excluded at this stage as the impacts associated with management of waste were assessed based on the capacity for any waste arising from the proposed scheme. - 18.2.6 Operational impacts associated with resource use and waste generation were not assessed in the DMRB Stage 2 assessment as they were considered not to be significant in the context of the proposed scheme.
+Waste emissions were excluded at this stage as the impacts associated with management of waste were assessed based on the capacity for any waste arising from the proposed scheme. - Operational impacts associated with resource use and waste generation were not assessed in the DMRB Stage 2 assessment as they were considered not to be significant in the context of the proposed scheme.
 The materials and waste associated with the operational phase are not expected to be significant in the context of construction of the proposed scheme and were considered to be similar to the operational and maintenance regime of the existing A9.
 Based on the same reasoning this DMRB Stage 3 detailed assessment does not consider operational (maintenance) impacts associated with resource use and waste generation of the proposed scheme.